ajvan2808/Boto3_AWS/README.md

 ### 💥 ACL (Access Control Lists)
 Access Control Lists (ACLs) help you manage access to your buckets and the objects within them.
 They are considered the **legacy way of administrating permissions to S3**. <br>
 By default, when you upload an object to S3, that object is private.
 You can set the object’s ACL to be public at creation time

+### ✨ Blockers Solved
+1. Invalid access token of while trying to create S3 bucket under IAM user
+   * With AWS cli installed, manage user access token granted for 'Other' <br>
+   * Checking aws configuration using `aws configure list`, `aws sts get-caller-identity`
+2. Bucket name convention
+3. Bucket permissions with ACL enabled in case making any ACL update.
+Make sure to un-check `Block public access` if you need to change the object into `public-read`